Director: Remi Weekes

 One of the most fascinating uses of horror in His House stems from an emotional beginning that Weekes incorporates to get audiences invested in the story.
 We immediately learn that life before and after the couples’ escape will not be easy, as we’re first introduced to them at a holding center.
 After being released, they’re warned to follow all of the rules and be “one of the good ones.”
 Further interactions with their case worker would lead audiences to think that this will be a battle against the xenophobic.
 And you’d be right to think that.
 They are given a house with close-to-impossible living conditions with neighbors who continuously and relentlessly give them uncomfortable stares.
 But the horrors don’t end there.

-Another great aspect of His House is the way Weekes uses the darkness as both a figurative and literal fear.
-The refugee couple is haunted by the ghosts of their pasts while these very same ghosts haunt their minds.
+In His House, the way Weekes uses the darkness as both a figurative and literal fear is exceptional.
+Bol and Rial are haunted by the ghosts of their pasts while these very same ghosts haunt their minds.
 It’s a fascinating approach to use for a refugee story because the conditions from which people flee can be compared to living nightmares.
 But the couples’ hold onto their survivor’s guilt manifests itself through the ghosts, making for an extraordinary and insightful commentary on refugee life and a terrifying watch.

 As the film approaches its ending, director Remi Weekes avoids falling into the typical traps that many horror films do.
 Instead, His House confronts the issues tormenting the refugees’ minds and safe haven, ultimately saying a great deal about healing.
 When haunted by the burdens of your past, you can let it overcome you or let it catch up to you in order to begin the process of healing.
 For refugees, it’s not an easy task or concept, but living a life free of horrors is something everyone equally deserves.